-Family Educational Rights and Privacy Act Information (FERPA) otherwise known as the Buckley Amendment Rights gave parents and students over 18 access to the student school records and provided penalties for institutions that released certain student records without consent.
+Family Educational Rights and Privacy Act Information

+(FERPA) otherwise known as the Buckley Amendment Rights

+In 1974, President Gerald Ford signed into law a bill that extended the Elementary and Secondary Education Act of 1965.
+The Senate adopted a series of amendments by Congressman James L. Buckley (Cons-R, NY) that gave parents and students over 18 access to the student school records and provided penalties for institutions that released certain student records without consent.
 Source: A review of Government and Policies.
 Congress and the Nation, 19731976.
 Congressional Quarterly, Inc.: Washington, DC, p.
 385.